vmware/vic/CONTRIBUTING.md

 This pipeline is also interactive: dragging issues into this pipeline will close them, while dragging them out will re-open them.

+## High level project planning

+We use the following structure for higher level project management
+* Milestones - smallest discrete unit of work that implements a self-contained functional change - for example 'attach, stdout only'
+* Releases - one or more milestones
+* Epics (zenhub) - themes of work, either by functional area or feature, that can span multiple milestones, for example 'network create'.
+It is expected that new issues will be added to epics as the feature or area is refined.